 Why Exercising is Important if You Have Diabetes?

-So I’m going to actually uncover this, and maybe exercise is not even a good idea, so hang tight.
-We have a lot to go over.
+So I’m going to actually uncover this, and why exercise is not even a good idea.
 But in this video, I’m going to explain to you what I found helping people reverse their diabetes for over 20 years.
 What really is going on with exercise?
 Is it a good thing?

 Is it not a good thing?
 And I think it will give you a frame of mind.
-All right, so let’s get started.
+So let’s get started.

 When we look at exercise is, what is the standard of care?
 So when we look at the standard of care, every diabetic who gets diagnosis told basically the same thing.
-They’re told what?
-Well, go lose some weights, right?
+They’re told to go lose some weights, right?
 Because every diabetic is told to do that.

 They’re told to watch what they eat.
 So eliminate the carbs, the junk food, the stuff we shouldn’t be eating, right, that we kind of are familiar with.
 Also, diabetics are told to exercise as long as they are on their medication and so forth.
 So this is what every diabetic is typically told, right?
 Take your bed, lose weight, go exercise, try to lose some weight.

-Our body is already designed to heal.
+Our body is designed to heal.
 We have this ability to heal, but we have to look at what exactly is going on within the body.
 All right, so check this out.
-First off, there are 37.2 trained cells in the body.
+First off, there are trillions cells in the body.
 So your body, who you are, who I am is made up of lots of cells.

 Most type two diabetics have something called insulin resistance.
 They have resistance to insulin.
 What the heck does this mean, right?
 Why is this important?
 And why is this something that we should be talking about?